-This course is designed to explore the issue of media violence.
+Designed to explore the issue of media violence.
 Students utilize several perspectives including a review of historical and contemporary research, examination of effects theories, review of primary content (films and television), and the study of opinion surveys, legal cases, trade journals, and public policy issues.
 Prerequisite: MCOM 104.
 Odd years Spring.